Higher and foundation tier

 the effects of climate change.

-It is important to realise that not everyone agrees that the Greenhouse effect is actually real and they argue that the
+It is important to realise that not everyone agrees that the Greenhouse effect is actually real; there is a small group of scientists who argue that the

-scientists to model such a complex system as the Earth's weather and climate.
-This leads to simplified models and opinions
+scientists to model such complex systems as the Earth's weather and climate.
+This leads to simplified models, opinions

 and data which not everyone agrees with.
 As a scientist you should consider all the facts available and not be swayed by